MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/managing-teams-chat-icon-windows-11.md

 ## Removing the Chat icon using Intune

-Use the new CSP setting, "Experience/ConfigureChatIcon", which removes the Chat Icon.
+Use the new CSP setting, "Experience/ConfigureChatIcon", which removes the Chat icon.
 This requires the Enterprise or Education edition.
 For more information, see [Policy CSP – Experience](/windows/client-management/mdm/policy-csp-experience).

 Create a new Configuration Profile for Windows 10 and later, type *Custom* and use the following setting: